 At 11:30 AM dispatch reported possible shots in the Columbine High library.
 Jefferson County Patrol Deputy Rick Searle had his hands full evacuating fleeing students outside who had taken cover behind Deputy Taborsky's car.
 In three trips he took the young refugees, including some who were injured, south to a safe place at Yukon Street and Caley Avenue that would quickly become a triage area for the injured.(55) More students were hiding behind Taborsky's car by the time he returned.
 Meanwhile, Deputy Kevin Walker provided cover for the students fleeing Columbine's lower level.
 By that point county dispatch was swamped with 911 calls and had to go into an emergency command system to deal with the volume of reports, bringing in addtional dispatchers to deal with the overload.

 The shooters set their backpacks filled with ammunition and Molotov cocktails down on the southern computer table.(56) After reloading their weapons the gunmen moved(57) between the north and south computer tables toward the western windows where Eric got down on one knee(58) and began shooting out the west library windows at law enforcement officers who were evacuating students, shattering the glass between them.
 Klebold knelt down to the east of Harris and fired out the broken west window as well.
-Dylan stopped to take off his coat,(19) dropping it near a table before firing his shotgun at a nearby table, injuring Patrick Ireland, Daniel Steepleton, and Makai Hall.
+Dylan stopped to take off his coat,(19) dropping it before firing his shotgun at a nearby table, injuring Patrick Ireland, Daniel Steepleton, and Makai Hall.

 Outside the school, police returned fire but could not get a clear shot at either gunman.
 Fortunately for their intended targets, the gunmen were having no better success at hitting people outside.